Chuck Rocha

 Chuck Rocha is an American political consultant who is the founder and president of Solidarity Strategies.
-He is a TV contributor at CBS News and makes regular appearances on major cable news programs, including CNN and MSNBC.
+He is a TV contributor at CBS News and makes regular appearances on major cable news programs, including CNN and MS NOW.
 He is Mexican American, a Democratic Party strategist, and former union organizer.
 In April 2020, the former Bernie Sanders 2020 presidential campaign advisor founded the partisan super PAC Nuestro PAC to turn out Latinos in the 2020 general election.
 In 2025 he co-founded CAMPEONES PAC with former congressman Tony Cardenas to lead the charge in engaging, mobilizing, and turning out Latino voters in key states.
 He was born and raised in Tyler, Texas.

 Career

 Chuck began his political career in East Texas at United Rubber Workers Local 746.
 By 22, he had become the youngest officer of the 1,200 person local.
 At 29, he was hired to be the youngest and first person of color political director of the United Steelworkers.
 He is credited for building out one of the top national labor political departments in the country.